 A few years ago we decided to make the journey of a road trip part of the fun.
 We research roadside attractions and places to visit along our rout.
 Our first trip we did this was during our road trip to Myrtle Beach.
 It was one of our best trips and some of the stops became some of our most cherished memories.

-Road Trip: Rochester to Tennessee
+Tennessee Road Trip: Rochester to Pigeon Forge

 - Day 1(Friday)- Rochester, NY to Columbus, Ohio (382 miles)